Dream Elsewhere|Liberty Routes

 Highlights

-• ✓Over 100,000 Americans already living in Australia with established expat communities in Sydney, Melbourne, and Brisbane
+• ✓Large, established U.S. expat community in Sydney, Melbourne, Brisbane

 Considerations

-• !No dedicated retirement visa or digital nomad visa—retirees need alternative pathways like partner or skilled visas
+• !No dedicated retirement or digital nomad visa as of 2024

 Visa Options